deepgram/web-next/content/blog/posts/build-a-livestream-web-application-with-amazon-ivs-and-deepgram/index.md

 ---
-title: How to Build a Live Streaming Web Application with Amazon IVS and Deepgram
+title: "How to Build a Live Streaming Web Application with Amazon IVS and Deepgram"
-description: In this series, learn how to build a live streaming web application using Deepgram's speech-to-text API and Amazon Interactive Video Service.
+description: "In this series, learn how to build a live streaming web application using Deepgram's speech-to-text API and Amazon Interactive Video Service."
 date: 2022-03-11
 cover: https://res.cloudinary.com/deepgram/image/upload/v1646946075/blog/2022/03/build-a-livestream-web-application-with-amazon-ivs-and-deepgram/Building-Livestreaming-w-AmazonIVS.jpg
 authors: